Vein Disease in Men

 • Weight gain

-• Managing some of the risks can be helpful for lessening your chances of developing vein problems.
+Managing some of the risks can help lessen your chances of developing vein problems.
 Try to keep some activity in your life to strengthen your veins, and keep an eye on any sudden weight gains.
-Keeping your veins strong and healthy is a key part of helping your veins circulate blood properly.
+Keeping your veins strong and healthy is crucial to helping your veins circulate blood properly.

 Tips for Spider Veins in Men